Implementing STEADI in Academic Primary Care to Address Older Adult Fall Risk.

 Design and Methods: We systematically incorporated STEADI into routine patient care via team training, electronic health record tools, and tailored clinic workflow.
 A retrospective chart review of patients aged 65 and older who received STEADI measured fall screening rates, provider compliance with STEADI (high-risk patients), results from the 12-item questionnaire (

 Results: Eighteen of 24 providers (75%) participated, screening 773 (64%) patients over 6 months; 170 (22%) were high-risk.
 Of these, 109 (64%) received STEADI interventions (gait, vision, and feet assessment, orthostatic blood pressure measurement, vitamin D, and medication review).
 Providers intervened on 85% with gait impairment, 97% with orthostatic hypotension, 82% with vision impairment, 90% taking inadequate vitamin D, 75% with foot issues, and 22% on high-risk medications.
 Using

 Discussion and Implications: We successfully implemented STEADI, screening two-thirds of eligible patients.
 Most high-risk patients received recommended assessments and interventions, except medication reduction.
 Falls remain a substantial public health challenge.
 Systematic implementation of STEADI could help clinical teams reduce older patient fall risks.

 Eckstrom, Elizabeth; Parker, Erin M; Lambert, Gwendolyn H; Winkler, Gray; Dowler, David; and Casey, Colleen M, "Implementing STEADI in Academic Primary Care to Address Older Adult Fall Risk."
 (2017).
-All Publications.
+Journal Articles and Abstracts.
 171.